d6t/d6tpipe/docs/source/quickstart.rst

 Pull files from remote to local
 ----------------------------------

-To pull files, you need to connect to a data pipe.
-The data pipe allows you to manage the data files.
+To pull files, you connect to a data pipe.
+A data pipe lets you manage remote and local data files.

 .. code-block:: python